Towards universal quantum computation through relativistic motion: Methods

-We consider a massless field $\Phi$ confined within a $1+1$ cavity in flat space-time.
-We use Minkowski coordinates $(t,x)$ which are a convenient choice to describe the field when the cavity undergoes inertial motion.
-The left and right boundaries of the cavity are initially at $x_L<x_R$ respectively, the length of the cavity is $L:=x_R-x_L$ and we impose Dirichlet boundary conditions at the walls of the cavity, i.e. $\Phi(t,x_L)=\Phi(t,x_R)=0$.
+We consider a massless field $\Phi$ confined within a $1+1$ cavity in flat space-time, which can be employed to model a single polarisation-mode of light \cite{louko:lee}.
+We use Minkowski coordinates $(t,x)$ which are a convenient choice to describe the field when the cavity undergoes inertial motion (in this work the signature is $(-,+)$).
+The left and right boundaries of the cavity are initially at positions $x_L$ and $x_R$ respectively, where $x_L<x_R$, the length of the cavity is $L:=x_R-x_L$ and we impose Dirichlet boundary conditions at the walls of the cavity, i.e. $\Phi(t,x_L)=\Phi(t,x_R)=0$.
 When the cavity is inertial, the mode solutions $\phi_n(t,x)$ to the Klein-Gordon equation $\square \Phi=0$ form a discrete set and take the form

-where the Minkowski frequencies are defined as $\omega_n=c\,k_n=\pi n c /L$ and the modes $\phi_n(t,x)$ satisfy the eigenvalue equation
+where the Minkowski frequencies are defined as $\omega_n=c\,k_n=\pi\,n\,c/L$ and the modes $\phi_n(t,x)$ satisfy the eigenvalue equation

 The field $\Phi$ can be expanded as